AlexCouch/beagle-lang-specifications/CLASSES.md

     }
 }
 ```
 Using the `abstract` keyword allows you to set a class and any of its members to be abstract.
 Any inheriting classes must provide a concrete implementation of these members.
 The `abstract` keyword only applies to CIS types, like interfaces.
-This cannot be applied to [data structures](DATA_STRUCTURES.md), [traits](TRAITS.md), or [abstract types](ABSTRACT_TYPES.md).
+This cannot be applied to [structs](STRUCTS.md), [traits](TRAITS.md), or [abstract types](ABSTRACT_TYPES.md).
 An abstract type is not the same as an abstract class.

 Abstract classes, like [interfaces](INTERFACES.md), cannot be instantiated directly.
 They must be instantiated through an implementing class.